ArenKDesai/Aren-s-Notes/os lec.md

 1. `sem_init`: Initialize the semaphore.
 2. `sem_wait`:  Acquire a lock.
 3. `sem_post`: Release lock.
-Semaphores need to be initialized with an in-place `sem_t`,
+Semaphores need to be initialized with an in-place `sem_t` (the integer-holding variable),